Kangol Kid: Production, management, and songwriting

 In 1985, Fequiere wrote and composed "Private Property" on the Lisa Lisa & Cult Jam with Full Force album.

 Later that year, he managed and produced the rap group, Whistle.

 Fequiere worked as a producer, composer, performer, artist manager, and songwriter.
 He was the President of music production company, Kangol's Kreations, Inc., and CEO of his Public Relations firm, Kreative Media Group.
 Fequiere lectured at high schools and colleges nationwide on the business of music.

 In 2012, Fequiere became the first rapper to be honored by the American Cancer Society.

 Personal life and death

 Fequiere was an advocate and fundraiser for breast cancer research through the Mama Luke Foundation in collaboration with the American Cancer Society.
 He organized and participated in events throughout the country to raise money for research to fight breast cancer.
-Fequiere was also a proud father of 4, including 3 sons (T. Shaun, AJ, and Giovanni) and 1 daughter (Amancia).
+Fequiere was also a father of 4, including 3 sons (T. Shaun, AJ, and Giovanni) and 1 daughter (Amancia).

 On December 18, 2021, Fequiere died from colon cancer at the age of 55, at a hospital in Manhasset, New York.